 Salary Info and Employment Outlook

 According to predictions from the U.S. Bureau of Labor Statistics (BLS), jobs for fitness trainers and instructors should increase 13% from 2012-2022.
 This average level of job growth is partially due to the growing emphasis on the importance of good health for people of all ages.
 In May 2015, the BLS listed the median annual salary of fitness trainers and instructors at $36,160.

 How to Become a Personal Trainer

 The BLS noted that a high school diploma and certification classes are the main academic requirement for this field, though some trainers may need to earn a bachelor's degree in a fitness related field, such as exercise science, to enter the profession (www.bls.gov).
-Coursework typically include anatomy, biomechanics and nutrition.
+Coursework typically includes anatomy, biomechanics and nutrition.
 Students also take lab courses that teach them how to gauge their clients' physical strengths and monitor their progress.

 The BLS indicated that employers favor applicants who have some past personal training experience and certification in the field.
 The International Fitness Professionals Association (IFPA) offers one certification option for personal trainers (www.ifpa-fitness.com).
 In order to be eligible, candidates must be certified in cardiopulmonary resuscitation (CPR), be at least 18 years old and have a high school diploma or GED.
-The IFPA offers training courses to help candidate prepare for testing, but courses are voluntary.
+The IFPA offers training courses to help candidates prepare for testing, but courses are voluntary.